Types of Skin Cancer & Treatments

 During your appointment, one of our board-certified dermatologists will evaluate your skin to determine whether the mole or lesion in question is suspicious.
 Your dermatologist will biopsy any suspicious looking marks and will then send it to the lab for a reading If your results come back positive, then we will discuss your surgical options with you.
 At Schweiger Dermatology, we are proud to offer surgical excision, Mohs surgery and other medical treatments that safely and effectively remove the cancer from your skin.

-Early detection of a skin cancer spot on the skin can save lives.
-The best and safest way to look for skin cancer spots is by visiting a licensed skin care provider, such as a board-certified dermatologist or a certified physician assistant.
+The best and safest way to look for skin cancer spots is by visiting a licensed skin care provider, such as a board-certified dermatologist or a certified physician assistant for your annual skin check.
 However, there are warning signs that you should be on the lookout for at home as well.
 Watch out for any of the following changes to moles on your body:

 - Changes in size